What is geography?

 All geography majors complete a field experience such as overseas study, research, an internship, or service learning.

 Why study geography at Virginia Tech?

-- Study abroad opportunities within the college can take you to far-flung regions of the world to learn about the influence of place, local issues in sustainability, and human-environment interactions — New Zealand, Mozambique, Panama, Costa Rica, and Ireland, to name a few.
+- Study abroad opportunities can take you to places like Antarctica, New Zealand, Panama, Costa Rica, and Ireland to learn about the influence of place, local issues in sustainability, and human-environment interactions.

-- A variety of labs are available for faculty/student collaboration and research, including the Human Dimensions Analysis Laboratory as well as the Center for Environmental Analytics and Remote Sensing (CEARS) Lab, which houses numerous computer workstations.
-CEARS also offers a high-end, large-format printer, a complete suite of image processing (ENVI, ERDAS Imagine) and associated software (IDL, Absoft Fortran, Matlab, Visual Studio, Python), statistical packages, a RIEGL laser scanner, roving GPS base stations, and an electric remotely piloted vehicle capable of carrying a 12.5 kg sensor payload.
+- A variety of labs are available for faculty/student collaboration and research, including the Center for Environmental Analytics and Remote Sensing (CEARS) Laboratory, which offers a high-end, large-format printer, a complete suite of image processing (ENVI, ERDAS Imagine) and associated software (IDL, Absoft Fortran, Matlab, Visual Studio, Python), statistical packages, a RIEGL laser scanner, roving GPS base stations, and an electric remotely piloted vehicle capable of carrying a 12.5 kg sensor payload.

-- Students and faculty are involved in bringing geographic knowledge and perspectives to individuals of all ages in the local community and in Virginia.
+- Students and faculty are involved in bringing geographic knowledge and perspectives to individuals of all ages in local and regional communities.
 Collaborative endeavors have included outreach efforts to elementary schools, the Virginia Science Festival, and the Blacksburg Children’s Museum.

-- Student clubs and organizations such as the Geographic Society at Virginia Tech provide an opportunity to connect with others with similar interests and get involved on campus and in the community.
+- Student organizations such as the Meteorology Club and the CNRE Ambassadors provide opportunities to make connections and get involved on campus and in the community.